nextstrain/ncov/narratives/ncov_sit-rep_2020-01-30.md

 <br>

-The only currently available sequence data for cases outside of China are the two cases from Thailand, five from the USA, two from France, and one from Taiwan.
+The only currently available sequence data for cases outside of China are two cases from Thailand, five from the USA, two from France, and one from Taiwan.
 The Thai samples are genetically identical to nine Chinese sequences, including seven isolated in Wuhan.
-Four sequences from the US share two mutations with the cluster of sequences from Shenzhen.
+Four sequences from the USA share two mutations with the cluster of sequences from Shenzhen.
-The remaining sequence from the US shares a mutation with the sequence from Taiwan and the two from France.
+The remaining sequence from the USA shares a mutation with the sequence from Taiwan and the two from France.

 <br>